paulfioravanti/steno-dictionaries/dictionaries/overrides/README.md

 # Plover Overrides

-This document is meant to explain or provide a justification for why I chose to override an already-existing Plover outline with one of my own choosing in the dictionaries under this directory.
+This document is meant to explain, or provide a justification for, why I chose to override an already-existing Plover outline with one of my own choosing in the dictionaries under this directory.

-Hopefully, it will help you make a decision on whether you would like to also supplement your Plover dictionaries with any of the overrides I have, but mostly future-me needs this to remember why I made the decisions to override any outlines in the first place.
+Hopefully, it will serve as a reference for whether you would like to also supplement your Plover dictionaries with any of the overrides I have.
+However, it mostly exists so that future-me remembers why I made the decisions to override any outlines in the first place.

-Ideally, every entry in `overrides.json` should have a corresponding justification here, and I expect this to be a living document, with words added and removed as Plover updates.
+Ideally, every entry in the dictionaries under the `overrides/` directory should have a corresponding justification here, and so I expect this to be a living document, with words added and removed as Plover updates.

-If you see any outlines here that you think will get me in trouble, or you are just baffled by (I am a total amateur at this...), by all means please let me know, either by opening an issue, or [tweeting at me][@paulfioravanti].
+If you see any outlines here that you think will get me in trouble, or you are just baffled by (I am a total amateur at this...), by all means please let me know, either by [opening an issue][steno_dictionaries issues], or [tweeting at me][@paulfioravanti].

 ## Outline Overrides